JC-Tan/janstagram/README.md

 ## TODO

 Lots of things to do.
+If the site crashes, please reload.
+I promise you it works 🙂

 ### Mandatory Features